vinayrti/vinayrti.github.io/content/posts/20251105-rti-certified-copies-ca-exam/index.md

 ---
-title: "How CA Students Can Get Their Answer Sheets PDF for FREE under RTI Act (Step-by-Step Guide)"
+title: How CA Students Can Get Their Answer Sheets PDF for FREE under RTI Act (Step-by-Step Guide)
+description: Learn how to obtain certified copies of your ICAI answer sheets for FREE under the RTI Act.
+A complete, easy-to-follow guide for CA students to download PDF copies directly from the RTI Online Portal.
+summary: CA students can now get certified copies of their evaluated answer sheets free of cost under the RTI Act using the official RTI Online Portal.
+  This detailed guide explains the entire process step by step with examples.
 date: 2025-11-05
-description: "Learn how to obtain certified copies of your ICAI answer sheets for FREE under the RTI Act.
-A complete, easy-to-follow guide for CA students to download PDF copies directly from the RTI Online Portal."
-summary: "CA students can now get certified copies of their evaluated answer sheets free of cost under the RTI Act using the official RTI Online Portal.
-This detailed guide explains the entire process step by step with examples."
+draft: false
-categories: ["RTI Stories"]
+categories:
-tags: ["ICAI", "RTI Act", "CA Students", "Certified Copies", "Transparency", "Education"]
+  - RTI Stories
+tags:
+  - ICAI
+  - RTI Act
+  - CA Students
+  - Certified Copies
+  - Transparency
+  - Education
-author: "B. Vinay Reddy"
+author: B. Vinay Reddy
 cover:
-  image: "rti-certified-copies-ca-exam-feature.webp"
+  image: featured.png
-  alt: "How CA Students Can Get Their Answer Sheets PDF for FREE under RTI Act"
+  alt: How CA Students Can Get Their Answer Sheets PDF for FREE under RTI Act
-  caption: "CA students can now obtain certified copies of answer sheets free of cost as PDF under RTI Act."
+  caption: CA students can now obtain certified copies of answer sheets free of
+    cost as PDF under RTI Act.
+thumbnail: featured.png
+images:
+  - rti-certified-copies-ca-exam-feature.webp
 relative: false
-images:
-  - "rti-certified-copies-ca-exam-feature.webp"
 seo:
-  title: "Get CA Exam Answer Sheets for FREE | Step-by-Step RTI Guide for ICAI Students"
+  title: Get CA Exam Answer Sheets for FREE | Step-by-Step RTI Guide for ICAI Students
-  description: "Learn how to obtain certified copies of your ICAI answer sheets for FREE under the RTI Act.
-A complete, easy-to-follow guide for CA students to download PDF copies directly from the RTI Online Portal."
+  description: Learn how to obtain certified copies of your ICAI answer sheets for
+    FREE under the RTI Act.
+A complete, easy-to-follow guide for CA students to download PDF copies directly from the RTI Online Portal.
-keywords: ["CA RTI answer sheets", "ICAI RTI guide", "CA exam answer sheet copy", "RTI for CA students", "free ICAI answer sheet", "RTI online portal CA"]
-draft: false
+keywords:
+  - CA RTI answer sheets
+  - ICAI RTI guide
+  - CA exam answer sheet copy
+  - RTI for CA students
+  - free ICAI answer sheet
+  - RTI online portal CA
 ---

 ## How CA Students Can Get Their Answer Sheets PDF for FREE under RTI Act (Step-by-Step Guide)